Birmingham Property Price Forecast Shows Steady Growth Across UK Market

 Professional opportunities have never been higher

-With five universities and a student population of 65,000, Birmingham has a wide pool of graduates to choose from when it comes to degree-based industries.
+With four universities and a student population of 65,000, Birmingham has a wide pool of graduates to choose from when it comes to degree-based industries.

 Offering more affordability for both current students and graduates that are looking to stay in the area, Birmingham is also quickly becoming the UK’s tech hub.
 For the fifth year in a row, Birmingham has been named the top regional city for startups outside of London, with 12,108 businesses set up.
 This is almost 4,000 more than the third-placed Manchester.